henrikh/pcb-checklist/README.md

 A few considerations for new items:

+- Does it prevent mistakes or improve quality
 - Place items earlier rather than later
 - Encourage thinking about requirements, rather than prescribing a solution
 - Give reasons and explanations